Lexus Certified Warranty Overview

 - Body and exterior trim

-In addition to covering the cost of unexpected repairs, the Lexus CPO warranty also includes:
+In addition to covering the cost of unexpected repairs, the Lexus CPO limited warranty also includes:

-- Trip interruption allowance: Reimbursement for food and lodging at $200 a day for up to three days if your car breaks down more than 100 miles from home
+- Trip interruption service: Coverage for food and lodging at $200 a day for up to three days if your car breaks down more than 100 miles from home

-- Roadside assistance protection: Reimbursement for roadside services such as flat tire change, lockout services, battery jump-starts, and fuel delivery
+- Roadside assistance protection: Reimbursement for roadside services such as flat tire changes, lockout services, battery jump-starts, and fuel deliveries

-- Towing: Reimbursement for towing to the nearest Lexus dealership
+- Towing: Coverage for towing to the nearest Lexus dealership

 Lexus Pre-Owned Certification Process

-Used vehicles less than 6 years old and with less than 80,000 miles on the odometer are eligible to be re-sold as part of the L/Certified program.
-Eligible vehicles undergo a 161-point inspection process that includes a road test.
-Faulty components are repaired or replaced with genuine Lexus parts.
+Pre-owned Lexus vehicles no older than six years with fewer than 80,000 miles on the odometer are eligible for resale under the L/Certified program.
+Lexus technicians perform a 161-point inspection process that includes a road test.
+Faulty components are repaired or replaced with genuine, certified Lexus parts.

-In 2021, U.S. News and World Report named L/Certified the “Best CPO Program” based on its stringent qualification standards and excellent Lexus Certified warranty.
+In 2023, U.S. News and World Report named L/Certified the “Best CPO Program” for the seventh year in a row.
+This award was based on the automaker’s stringent CPO qualification standards and the excellent coverage provided by the Lexus Certified warranty.
 In addition to this warranty, Lexus CPO vehicles come with:

 - 2 years/20,000 miles of complimentary maintenance